 If there’s one thing that helps coping with anxiety, that’s talking.
-Caroline Foran, our deputy editor, has written eloquently on her struggles with the condition and every time readers have responded in their droves with messages of gratitude.
 It helps when you know someone else is going through similar dark feelings.
 It makes getting through to the other side a reality you can properly envision.
 Here we gather the words of eight internationally successful women who haven’t been afraid to tackle the topic of anxiety and may give you some strength for when your axis is spinning.

 “I ask myself that a lot, and I think because of this mass of information coming at young people, plus the way they talk to each other online and how vulnerable they are at that age.
 It just has to make people anxious.
 How could it not?
 It’s such a barrage of information coming at them every which way.”